erdenbatuhan/interactive-arap/README.md

 #### Prerequisites

+- Make sure you have OpenGL installed on your system!
 - Install CMake GUI: `sudo apt-get install cmake-gui`
 - Create a library directory: `mkdir libs`
 - Switch to this directory: `cd libs`